MeesterMarcus/AI-img-obj-detector-nodejs/README.md

-# Image Object Detection API - NodeJS
+# AI Image Object Detection API - NodeJS

 This API allows a user to store image data as well as objects detected within the images while leveraging the Imagga API.